jlonsdale/bank-tech-test/README.md

   🔴BankAccount object ➡️ Handles withdrawing money, depositing money and storing the history of actions

+  methods:
+  - .deposit(amount)
+  - .withdraw(amount)
+  - .view

   🔴BankHistory object ➡️ Represents a single action of the user, stores date and details about the action

   🔴BankPrinter object ➡️ Handles printing the bank details in a pleasing format

+## Edge Cases

+  🔴Deposit or withdraw a non-int or non-float i.e.
+    account.withdraw('String')

+  🔴Deposit or withdraw a float with an incompatible number of decimal places i.e.
+    account.deposit('123.456')

+  🔴Cannot withdraw more than what you have in your account (insufficient funds)

+## Technologies Used

+  🔴gem 'rspec' for testing framework

+  🔴gem 'simplecov' for test coverage checking

+  🔴gem 'rubocop' for static code analyzer (a.k.a. linter)